 - At 0416, A shift change resulted in Californian's wireless operator to inquire about why a ship had fired rockets earlier.
 Radio chatter regarding Titanic's SOS signal overwhelmed the airwaves.
 The news was sent to Captain Lord.

 - Californian arrives alongside Carpathia who just finished collecting all survivors.
 After Carpathia departs for New York, Californian stays behind to continue the search only to find wreckage.

 It didn't take long for the American Inquiry to subpoena Lord and the Californian crew which they did on April 23, 1912.
 While the crew's accounts were largely consistent in their recollection, Captain Lord's was conflicting and incomplete.
 Lord's knowledge of Titanic's rockets made up a large part of Lord's inconsistent testimony.
 What he told reporters, his American testimony and later in his May 2 British testimony were all different.
-First he denied ever seeing rockets, then he admitted seeing rockets but from a third ship, not Titanic.
+First he denied ever seeing rockets, then he admitted seeing rockets from a third ship, not Titanic.
 He also openly disputed testimony given by the US Navy and other vessels pinning Californian within visual distance of Titanic.

 More incriminating evidence, or a suspicious lack thereof, came in the form of Californian's logs.
 Its scrap log mysteriously disappeared sometime between the night of the disaster and Californian's arrival in Boston.
 The official log gave no mention of Titanic, a nearby ship, or rockets of any kind.

-Both Inquires concluded Californian's postion to be closer than Captain Lord's claim of twenty nautical miles and therefore concluded that the captain failed to act appropriately.
+Both Inquires concluded Californian's position to be closer than Captain Lord's claim of twenty nautical miles and therefore concluded that the captain failed to act appropriately.
 The British Inquiry even went so far in saying that Californian could have saved an untold number of additional lives had she responded immediately to Titanic's rockets.

 Ironically, the Californian's inaction would prompt changes in international maritime law.
 In 1912, International radio treaties were adopted mandated 24-hour radio duty and later treaties saw the standardization of distress flares and rockets.

-The conclusions of both Inquiries officially placed blame on Captain Stanley Lord of the SS Californian for his inaction of the disaster, a verdict that officially ruined both his career and his life.
-No criminal charges were ever filed against him in either the United States or Britain.
+The conclusions of both Inquiries officially placed blame on Captain Stanley Lord of the SS Californian for his inaction of the disaster, a verdict that ruined both his career and his life.
+No criminal charges were ever filed against him in either the United States or United Kingdom.
 The social disgrace however marked Captain Lord in the public's eye as a coward.
 He was mocked and scorned wherever he went.
 His ridicule even equal to that of J. Bruce Ismay, chairman of the White Star Line, who survived the sinking.
 Californian's owner, the Leyland Line, fired Captain Lord in August 1912.
 For the remainder of his life, the disgraced mariner would fight unsuccessfully to clear his name.

-For the next eighty years, official reexaminations of the evidence including one in 1992 all concluded the same results as the original investigations.
-Experts, scholars, historians and filmmakers would vilify Captain Lord in all forms of media from books to films.
+For the next eighty years, official reexaminations of the evidence including one as recent as 1992 all concluded the same results as the original investigations.
+Experts, scholars, historians and filmmakers would vilify Captain Lord in all forms of media from books to movies.
 Lord died in 1962 a broken man.